 Executive Coach, Linde Family Fellowship Program

-With close to 30 years of experience as a Human Resources professional, Jo's expertise is in large group facilitation, employee engagement and in executive coaching.
-She holds a Bachelor of Arts degree in Psychology from Marlboro College as well as a Certificate in Negotiation and Conflict Resolution from the Harvard School of Public Health; Jo is a Lore certified Executive Coach and a Myers-Briggs certified Facilitator.
-During the past 10 years, Jo has consulted on numerous international healthcare projects in Turkey, India, Saudi Arabia, Qatar and the UAE, focused on Human Resources and leadership development.
+With over 30 years of experience as a human resources professional, Jo's expertise is in large group facilitation, employee engagement and in executive coaching.
+She holds a Bachelor of Arts degree in Psychology from Marlboro College as well as a Certificate in Negotiation and Conflict Resolution from the Harvard School of Public Health; Jo is a Lore-certified Executive Coach and a Myers-Briggs-certified Facilitator.
+During the past 10 years, Jo has consulted on numerous international healthcare projects in Turkey, India, Saudi Arabia, Qatar and the UAE, focusing on human resources and leadership development.
 She serves as faculty for the Institute of Healthcare Improvement and is also Past-Chair of Fenway Community Health.